 We provide institution-wide programs and services to educate our staff and volunteers on responsible conduct, the meaning of consent, how to properly report cases of sexual misconduct, and how to hold individuals accountable for their behavior.
 If you experience sexual misconduct, The Ringling wants to assist you.
-Ringling's policies prohibit retaliation for making complaints of sexual misconduct.
+The Ringling's policies prohibit retaliation for making complaints of sexual misconduct.
 You have rights and options.
-Go to https://fsu.sharepoint.com/sites/ringling/HR/SitePages/HR.aspx or https://titleix.fsu.edu/ for more information.
+Go to http://titleix.fsu.edu/ for more information.